Nuitka/Nuitka/README.rst

 - Python: Version 2.6, 2.7 or 3.3, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9

-  .. admonition:: For 3.3, and 3.4 and *only* those versions, we need other
+  .. admonition:: For Python 3.3, and 3.4 and *only* those versions, we need
-     Python versions as a *compile time* dependency
+     other Python versions as a *compile time* dependency.

-     Nuitka itself is fully compatible with all mentioned versions, Scons as an internally used tool is not.
+     Nuitka itself is fully compatible with all listed versions, but Scons as an internally used tool is not.

      For these versions, you *need* a Python2 or Python 3.5 or higher installed as well, but only during the compile time only.
 That is for use with Scons (which orchestrates the C compilation), which does not support the same Python versions as Nuitka.

+     In addition, on Windows, Python2 cannot be used because ``clcache`` does not work with it, there a Python 3.5 or higher needs to be installed.

+     Nuitka finds these needed Python versions (on Windows via registry) and you shouldn't notice it as long as they are installed.

   .. admonition:: Moving binaries to other machines

-     The created binaries can be made executable independent of the Python installation, with ``--standalone`` option.
+     The created binaries can be made executable independent of the Python installation, with ``--standalone`` and ``--onefile`` options.

   .. admonition:: Binary filename suffix